iamc/2019-12-16-cfm-ScientificPython/README.rst

 Introductory lesson for Scientific Computing with Python based on the `SciPy`_ stack having four parts:

-* A short overview to some of the `SciPy`_ ecosystem core packages.
+* An overview of the Scientific Python (`SciPy`_) ecosystem.

-* A short review to the `Jupyter notebooks`_ web based interactive computational environment.
+* A short introduction to the `Jupyter notebooks`_ web based interactive computational environment.

 * An introduction to `NumPy`_, based on Valentin Haenel's `SciPy 2013 Tutorial`_.

 * A very short practical introduction to `Matplotlib`_.

-* A guided hands-on demostration of some of the `SciPy library`_ subpackages.
+* A guided hands-on demostration of some of the `SciPy`_ library subpackages.

 The participants are encouraged to follow the hands-on parts in their laptops.